nolanlawson/css-talk-2022/markdown.md

 ???

+So we still have to traverse the descendants of `.foo` to try to find all the `.bar` elements.

-Thanks to the hashmap, we can instantly find the `.foo` elements.
-But we still need to walk to find all the `.bar` elements inside of those `.foo` elements.
-This involves walking a lot of DOM nodes!
+Thanks to the hashmap, we can instantly find the `.foo` elements, but this is still pretty inefficient.
+We're walking a lot of DOM nodes just to find the `.bar` elements.

 ---